-Once a state-of-the-art

-military fortress in Central Europe, which never actually got to fulfil its military purpose, Tvrđa is nowadays renowned for its museums and galleries, as well as a vibrant night life, charming cafés, pubs with an abundant offer of Croatian craft beers, as well as restaurants and hotels and bed-and-breakfasts with captivating stories to tell.
+Once a state-of-the-art military fortress in Central Europe, which never actually got to fulfil its military purpose, Tvrđa is nowadays renowned for its museums and galleries, as well as a vibrant night life, charming cafés, pubs with an abundant offer of Croatian craft beers, as well as restaurants and hotels and bed-and-breakfasts with captivating stories to tell.
 The Osijek Old Town is always bustling with groups of tourists who marvel at its vibrant baroque houses while listening to their guides tell fascinating tales of the town's past.

 Osijek boasts the largest number of city parks and urban green spaces in Croatia.
-There are 17 parks in the city area, covering a total of 394,000 square metres, and two of these - the park of King Petar Krešimir IV and King Tomislav Park - are monuments of landscape archibeautiful river promenades that spans the "Winter Port", Osijek Hotel, the suspension bridge
+There are 17 parks in the city area, covering a total of 394,000 square metres, and two of these - the park of King Petar Krešimir IV and King Tomislav Park - are monuments of landscape archibridge over the Drava River, still often called by its original name "Bridge of Youth", the most eye-catching symbol of Osijek is the 90-meter-tall tower of the Parish Church of St Peter and St Paul.
+Even though it is a co-cathedral of the Archdiocese of Đakovo-Osijek, the locals simply call it "the cathedral".
+It was built in late 19th century at the initiative of Bishop Josip Juraj Strossmayer, so it comes as no surprise that its neo-Gothic style is reminiscent of the Đakovo cathedral.